yackx/ipgo/content/complex-data-types/struct.md

 person2Age := 43
 ```

 We only have two persons, each described by two fields, and things are already messy.
 Notice how these four variables are unrelated.
 Nothing expresses the fact that `person1Name` and `person1Age` are information related to the same person.
 Sure, they bear a common prefix `person1` that gives the reader some clue.
 But this alone does not create the representation of a person.
-It is just a good variable naming.
 We are left with a bunch of unrelated charactersitics.
 Imagine handling five persons, each with ten fields using this (lack of) technique.
 It would not be good programming design.

 Instead, we can declare a **struct** that acts as a **blueprint** for a person -- any person.